shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “No I’m Gra.”

 “But she Gra, too.”
+Gale pointed.

 “No, she’s Reesu.”
+Gra said.

 “What?”
 Gale was getting flustered.
 “Come pet this one now.
 This one will find truth instantly.”

 Reesu sat next to Gale.
-Her hands didn’t move, but Gale’s fur bent and swayed like he was being petted.
+Her hands hovered above his head, and Gale’s fur bent and swayed like he was being petted.

 “Ah yes!
 She pet like Gra.
 This one Gra.
 No no Reesu, two Gras.”